Stages of a Sunburn

 Sunburn

-When UV rays, AKA sunlight, reaches the skin, it can damage skin cells and even cause mutations which can lead to skin cancer.
+When UV rays, AKA sunlight, reach the skin, it can damage skin cells and even cause mutations which can lead to skin cancer.
 A major sign that your skin has been damaged is a sunburn.
-UVB rays contributes to the majority of sunburns.
+UVB rays contribute to the majority of sunburns.
 The stages of sunburn vary from person to person, depending on skin tone and length of sun exposure.

 Immediate Pigment Darkening